h4duan/BMM_SAT/README.md

-This is a very simple and the first Bayesian-learning based MAXSAT solver (to my knowledge).
-It will find a solution that satisfies more than 99% of the clauses for very large instances within seconds.
-I'm still working on improving this solver.
+This is the first (to my knowledge) Bayesian-learning based MAXSAT solver.
+It will find a solution that satisfies more than 99% of the clauses for very large instances (millions of literals and clauses) within seconds.
+The idea is from my supervisor Pascal Poupart and me.

 @Author: Haonan Duan